cminyard/gensio/README.rst

 sound.

 The cm108gpio uses native windows interfaces, so udev is not required.

+You can compile under msys, which is there primarily to support file transfers with gtlssync and gtlssh.
+It uses the native Windows interfaces MDNS and sound, but those are not well tested.
+Outside of that, things may or may not work.
+In particular, gtlsshd will not compile.
+You can specify serial ports with //./COM<n>, but there are issues.
+Python maybe sort of works.
+Tests do not run.
+For anything besides running gtlssh and doing file transfers, you should probably use the native version.
+These things can be fixed, but they will take some work.

 The Windows built-in MDNS interfaces are used, so you don't need avahi or DNSSD.
 You will need to install the pcre library if you want